yuhongting/network/README.md

-I come from china and I'm trying to not use chinese to write the file.

 Note:
+I'm from China and I'm trying not to use Chinese when writing the file.

 The project is a cross-platform simple server framework based on boost.asio and redis.
 Actually it's just a network and redis framework.
 If you use it,you may need logger system,memorycycle system,a sql database,serialization tools and your own protocol.